classgraph/classgraph/README.md

  * implement the specified interface or a sub-interface.
  *
  * @param implementedInterface
- *            The interface that classes need to implement to match.
+ *            The interface that classes need to implement.
  * @param interfaceMatchProcessor
  *            the ClassMatchProcessor to call when a match is found.
  */